JIAXINGUY/aaronstevenwhite.github.io/teaching/fall2018/intro-to-comp-ling/index.md

 # Midterm

 There will be a take-home midterm, which will tentatively be made available on Wednesday, Oct.
-10 and will be due two weeks later (Wednesday, Oct.
-24).
+24 and will be due one week later (Wednesday, Oct.
+31).

 # Final

 For *LIN224 students*, there will be a take-home final exam, which will be made available on Wednesday, Dec.
-7 and will be due one week later (Wednesday, Dec.
+12 and will be due one week later (Wednesday, Dec.
-14).
+19).

 For *LIN424 students*, there will be a final paper, which will be due on Wednesday, Dec.
 14. A 500-word prospectus for this paper will be due Monday,